Gyaneswar/DataStructureAndAlgo/README.md

 - Any one willing to contribute is free to use any OO language.

 ## Casing
-- Class names , function names : Pascal casing
+- Class names : Pascal casing
-- variables : camel casing
+- Function names , variables : camel casing
-- global variables : camel casing beginning with a underscore
+- global variables : snake casing

 ### Thanks